oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**Show Page.**

-- In Application Builder, a branch is an instruction to go to a specific page, procedure, or URL?
+- In Application Builder, a branch is an instruction to go to a specific page, procedure, or URL.
+True or False?

     - **True**